Fritz Tegtmeier: Later life

 Tegtmeier died on 8 April 1999 at the age of in Greven, Germany.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Tegtmeier was credited with 146 aerial victories.
-Mathews and ubForeman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 146 aerial victory claims, all of which claimed on the Eastern Front.
+Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, looked through the German Federal Archives and found records for 146 aerial victory claims, all of which were claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 01852".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.